 - Joan M. Eakin , PhD (McGill), Professor, Social and Behavioural Sciences Division; Director of the Centre for Critical Qualitative Health Research; Adjunct Senior Scientist, Institute for Work & Health: qualitative research methodology; social theory; health and the social relations of work.

-From the Centre for Technology and Social Development, Faculty of Applied Science and Engineering, University of Toronto
+From the Faculty of Applied Science and Engineering, University of Toronto

 From the Ontario Institute for Studies in Education, University of Toronto

 - Elizabeth Smyth , BA (McMaster), BEd (Toronto), MA (McMaster), EdD (Toronto), Professor, Department of Curriculum, Teaching, and Learning, OISE; Vice-Dean, School of Graduate Studies, University of Toronto: religion and Canadian history, the rise of the professions, women religious and Canadian history, technology and learning

 From the Faculty of Medicine, University of Toronto